andmatand/vector-paint/README.md

 ## How do I load/display the vector art in my PICO-8 cart?
 This program produces hexadecimal strings that you can copy and paste as a string into a PICO-8 program.
 See the file sample-use.p8 for PICO-8 code which parses and displays one of these strings.
+(Tip: The sample cart only uses a string, but it is possible to store painting data in the sprite sheet or other data regions of the cart)

 ## What are the details of the save format?
 The "painting" is a series of shapes, optionally followed by 1-3 fill patterns.